-Stand with your feet hip width apart.
-Bend through the hips and spine into the bottom position, with arms hanging.
+Stand with your feet hip-width apart.
+Bend through the hips and spine into the bottom position with arms hanging.
 Work your way back up to the upright standing position, trying to move slowly through the vertebrae.
-We are working on the mobility and movement throughout the whole spine.
+We are working on mobility and movement throughout the whole spine.

-Perform 1 set of 3 reps, and then progress to 5 reps in a slow controlled movement with light intensity.
+Perform one set of 3 reps, then progress to 5 reps in a slow, controlled movement with light intensity.

 Medicine Ball High-to-Low Chop

-Stand with your feet hip width apart, holding the ball in a high position.
-Bend your knees and bring the ball across your body down to the low position.
+Stand with your feet hip-width apart, holding the ball high.
+Bend your knees and bring the ball down to the low position across your body.
 As you stand back up, reach the ball back up to the high position, then switch sides.
-We are strengthening the abdominal area, hips and knees, as well as working on the proper movement of the body.
+We are strengthening the abdominal area, hips, and knees and working on the body’s proper movement.

-Perform 1 set of 5 reps on each side, progressing to 10 reps on each side in a slow controlled movement with quick stop at the end position.
+Perform one set of 5 reps on each side, progressing to 10 reps on each side in a slow, controlled movement with a quick stop at the end.

-Start in a 4 point position, with your hands under your shoulders and knees under your hips.
-Keep your head, neck, shoulders and back straight.
-Reach one arm forward and kick the opposite leg backwards.
-Slowly bring your arm and leg back to the starting position.
-Repeat or alternate.
+Start in a four-point position, with your hands under your shoulders and knees under your hips.
+Keep your head, neck, shoulders, and back straight.
+Reach one arm forward and kick the opposite leg backward.
+Bring your arm and leg back slowly to the starting position.
+Repeat or alternate the movement.
 We are working on the core, abdominal area, and muscles that stabilize the shoulders and hips to overcome lower back pain.

-Perform 1 set of 5 reps on each side, alternating back and forth in a slow controlled movement with good stop at the end position.
+Perform 1 set of 5 reps on each side, alternating back and forth in a slow, controlled movement with a good stop at the end position.

 Forearm Plank to Side Plank

 Place your forearms on the ground directly under your shoulders and your head in line with your back.
 Tighten your abdominal area.
-From the forearm plank position, move to one side, stretching your arm overhead.
-Return to the plank forearm position, then perform the side plank to the other side.
-We are activating and firing up the core muscles, as well as stabilizing the muscles in the shoulders and hips to relieve and prevent back pain.
+Move to one side from the forearm plank position, stretching your arm overhead.
+Return to the plank forearm position, then perform the side plank on the other side.
+We are activating and firing up the core muscles and stabilizing the shoulders and hips muscles to relieve and prevent back pain.

-Perform 1 set of 10 movements (forearm-side-forearm positions) in a slow controlled movement, with good stop at each of the positions.
+Perform 1 set of 10 movements (forearm-side-forearm positions) in a slow, controlled movement, with a good stop at each position.

 Rick Kaselj, MS